 Second Question – I have a vague idea of what I would like?

-A landscape architect has studied a university degree and normally has some type of post bachelor’s degree qualification.
+A landscape architect has studied a university degree and normally has some type of post-bachelor’s degree qualification.
 Some do work on residential projects.
-However, they also work on much larger projects including schools, commercial developments, parks, roads, playgrounds, national parks, holiday resorts, and sports complexes as well as they may specialise in regional planning, visual assessment or a range of other services.
+However, they also work on much larger projects including schools, commercial developments, parks, roads, playgrounds, national parks, holiday resorts, and sports complexes they may specialise in regional planning, visual assessment or a range of other services.

 Have a think about who would be most suitable for your project.